The Air Raid warden and Air Raid Precautions (ARP) in WW2

 Who ARP wardens were

-ARP wardens were either too old or too infirm for the military or they were in reserved occupations.
+ARP wardens were either too old or infirm for the military or they were in reserved occupations.
 About one in six were women.
+Everyone I knew called them simply ARP men.
+They worked small areas under the chief warden for that area.

 The uniform and kit of an ARP warden

-The uniform of ARP wardens was black battle dress and trousers (or something as near as possible), a Civil Defence armband and a steel helmet
+ARP wardens were instantly recognisable from their uniform.
+It was black battle dress and trousers (or something as near as possible), a Civil Defence armband and a steel helmet.

-Each ARP warden carried a police whistle and a torch, a haversack that held a first aid kit, and their own gas mask and wore an ARP lapel badge.
+Each ARP warden carried their gas mask, a police whistle, a torch, a haversack with a first aid kit, and they wore an ARP lapel badge.

 The helmet for most ARP wardens was black with a white W, but the chief ARP warden for an area had a white helmet with a black W painted on it, so distinguishing him from the other ARP wardens.

 The work of ARP wardens

 An ARP warden was appointed to every urban street.
 His main task was to check everyone's blackout.
-It was illegal to show any light after dark, so if he saw a chink of light, he would shout out "Put that light out!".
+It was illegal to show any light after dark, so if he saw a chink of light, he would shout "Put that light out!".
 If necessary, he would knock on doors to reinforce the message.

 Some houses in our road had some of their back fences removed so that the warden could patrol through the back gardens to see if there was any light showing.